 By 1953-1955 a regular live band evolved from the ranks of Opika recording artists.
 Named from a song entitled African Jazz the group was led by Joseph Kabasele and included Nicolas Kasanda on solo guitar and Charles Mwamba “Dechaud” on rhythm guitar.
 Opika became a starting point in the career of Joseph Kabasele alias Kallé Jeef or Grand Kallé, who is regarded as a founding father of modern Congolese music and African Jazz as the first modern Congolese rumba orchestra.

 In order to expand its marked potential Opika enter into a number of exclusive deals with trading companies for whole sale distribution across Africa.
-Silvades with branches in Brazzaville and Pointe Noire handled distribution in l’AEF (L’Afrique équatoriale française present day Congo Brazzaville, Gabon, Centrafrique and Tchad), S. A. Madubo in Douala covered Cameroun, John Holt Ltd. the Gold Coast, Togo, Dahomey (today Bénin) and Nigeria, and Maison du Disques (Madame Dubois) in Abidjan and later C.I.C.A.
+Silvades with branches in Brazzaville and Pointe Noire handled distribution in l’AEF (L’Afrique équatoriale française) present day Congo Brazzaville, Gabon, Centrafrique and Tchad, S. A. Madubo in Douala covered Cameroun, John Holt Ltd. the Gold Coast, Togo, Dahomey (today Bénin) and Nigeria, and Maison du Disques (Madame Dubois) in Abidjan and later C.I.C.A.
 Côte d’Ivoire and Upper Volta.
+Other distributors in Conakry, Dakar and Bamako covered the rest of francophone West Africa.
 The exclusive distribution deals also included agreements to record local artists from Cameroun and from the French as well as English colonies in West Africa that resulted in several hundred releases with artists other than Congolese.

 In 1956 Moussa Benatar signed a group of Latin-American musicians to re-record some of Opika’s most successful releases.
 This business strategy according to one Congolese observer, however, was a miscalculation to such a degree that it eventually led to the label going bankrupt the following year.